MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Method

 Our template-free, articulated hand model \handmodel adopts 3D Gaussian splatting as the representation for accurate shape and appearance modeling of hands.
 Our model can be trained on sequences from any multi-view dataset to build an articulable hand model at any novel pose.

-\parahead{Representation} \handmodel (see \Cref{fig:arg_hand}) is composed of a skeleton with 21 bones and has 26 degrees of freedom.
-We built a custom pose estimation pipeline that uses AlphaPose~\cite{fang2022alphapose} to estimate the 3D joint positions followed by an inverse kinematics fit (see appendix).
+\parahead{Representation} \handmodel (see \Cref{fig:arg_hand}) is composed of a skeleton with 21 bones and has 26 degrees of freedom (check supplementary for bone-specific DOFs).
+We built a custom pose estimation pipeline that uses AlphaPose~\cite{fang2022alphapose} to estimate the 3D joint positions followed by an inverse kinematics fit (check supplementary).
 Since bone lengths can vary among different individuals, we estimate these lengths from the dataset and adjust the skeleton accordingly.
 The unique shape and appearance of a person's hand in a canonical pose are determined by the states of 3D Gaussians, \ie,~positions $\mu$, covariances $\Sigma$, opacities $\alpha$, and spherical harmonics coefficients $\phi$.
 The covariance of each Gaussian in the canonical space is further defined as $\Sigma = R S S^T R$, where $R$ and $S$ denote the rotation and scaling of the Gaussians.

-\parahead{Optimization} A unique \handmodel is optimized separately for each hand from a dense multi-view dataset containing approx 20 hand poses.
-To initialize Gaussian states in \handmodel, we set their means to be points on a normal distribution centered at the midpoint of each bone in a \emph{canonical} hand pose, with the distribution's standard deviation adjusted to match the bone's length.
+\parahead{Optimization} A unique \handmodel is optimized separately for each subject from a dense multi-view dataset containing approx 20 hand poses.
+To initialize Gaussian states in \handmodel, we set their means to be points on a normal distribution centered at the midpoint of each bone in a \emph{canonical} hand pose, with the distribution's standard deviation adjusted to match the bone's length (as shown in \Cref{fig:arg_hand} ).
 We follow a similar protocol as \cite{Kerbl20233DGS} to initialize the covariances, opacity, and SH coefficients.